ADHD Medication Information

 Taking medication before classes can help you concentrate on what is going on around you.
 Stimulants can also help you stay focused while you are reading and, thus, improve your reading comprehension The Learning Center offers an Academic Success Program, providing services for undergraduate, professional, and graduate students who have a documented attention-deficit/hyperactivity disorder (ADHD).
 See learningcenter.unc.edu/ldadhd-services/ for more information.

-It is important to take medication as prescribed by your physician.
+It is important to take medication as prescribed by your provider.

 Don’t self-medicate.
 Many students have a mistaken notion that, if one pill works well, two will work even better.
 While that may be true for other medications, that is not the case with stimulants.
 A specific amount of medication fits each person’s brain chemistry, which is why you should work with a medical provider to periodically reassess whether your dosage is working for you.